 Jack Kerouac coins the term "beat" to describe his style of poetry.
 The Beat Generation is largely centred in the bohemian artist community of San Francisco's North Beach.

-The California State Supreme Court rules that bars cannot be discriminated against because they choose to cater to gays or lesbians after the San Francisco Police Department and the State Alcoholic Beverage Commission attempts to close down The Black Cat, a gay bar in San Francisco.
+The Supreme Court of California rules in Stoumen v.
+Reilly that bars cannot be discriminated against because they choose to cater to gays or lesbians after the San Francisco Police Department and the State Alcoholic Beverage Control Commission attempt to close down The Black Cat, a gay bar in San Francisco.

-Julian and Lillie see Elvis Presley, "that hillbilly with blue suede shoes," in the Memphis performance that made him a legend.
+Julian Luna and Lillie Langtry see Elvis Presley, "that hillbilly with blue suede shoes," in the Memphis performance that made him a legend.
 Julian remembers that he looked nervous.

 ["Live Hard, Die Young, and Leave a Good Looking Corpse."
 Julian and Lillie reminisce as they watch Zane perform at The Haven.]

 Alcatraz Island ceases to be used as a prison with the closing of the Alcatraz Federal Penitentiary.

 A New Year's Eve costume ball at California Hall to raise funds for the Council on Religion and the Homosexual is harassed by police.
 It becomes a turning point in the San Francisco gay rights movement.